reemzouhby/Antenna_Projects/Matlab/Project 1/README.md

 2. Navigate to the project folder.
 3. Run the scripts:
    - `HertzianDipole.m` for Hertzian dipole simulation.
    - `Finite-LengthDipoleSimulation.m` for finite-length dipole simulation.
-   -`DirectivityCalculation.m` for calculate the directivity of the antenna .
+   - `DirectivityCalculation.m` for calculate the directivity of the antenna .